blazing-gig/multi-tenant-poc/README.md

 ```

-> Note that in the above example, `django_orm`, `pymodm_orm` and `es_orm` are reserved keys since
+> Note that in the above example, `django_orm` is a reserved key since
-> the package already has managers defined for these keys.
+> the package already has a manager defined for this.

 If the application uses an ORM library which is not supported out of the box by this package, it
-is possible to write a new `manager` class for that ORM and set it up.
+is possible to write a `manager` class for that ORM and set it up.
 Also if the default `manager`
 provided doesn't account for a custom use-case, it can be overridden as well.

 Example: